Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 In warmer areas, you will want to divide it in the fall before it achieves full dormancy.
 Using a garden spade, dig up the entire clump of grass.
 Then use sharp garden shears to cut the clump into 2 or 3 pieces.
 Cut away any dead leaves or roots and discard them.
 Replant your divisions 3 – 5 feet apart and water well, then twice a week as they settle into their new homes.

 If you are growing your grass in a container, you can divide it in the fall when you bring it indoors.
 Remove the clump from its pot.
 Using sharp garden shears, cut the clump into 2 or 3 pieces.
 Remove any dead roots or leaves.
-Replant your divisions into new containers that are at least 3 gallons in size.
+Replant your divisions into new containers with fresh soil that are at least 3 gallons in size.
 Put the containers in a sunny window, preferably facing south and water regularly.

 © 2020 Caren White